Top 10 Best Sites

 More than eight in 10 people identify with a religious group, according to the Pew Research Center’s Forum on Religion & Public Life.
 An article in Forbes says that there are almost 8,000 dating sites in the world, with dozens of them catering to a specific religion.
 Today, we’re going to talk about when online dating and religion collide.

-We often get people asking us if eHarmony is religious.
-Google “Christian dating sites,” and it’s easy to see why.
-While the answer to the question “Is eHarmony religious?” is simple, it does have some moving parts to it, so we’re going to break it down for you.
+We often get people asking us if eharmony is religious.
+If you Google “Christian dating sites,” it’s easy to see why.
+While the answer to the question “Is eharmony religious?” is simple, it does have some moving parts to it, so we’re going to break it down for you.

 Relationships: Casual Dates, Deep Relationships

 |User Base||Gender Ratio||Popularity (Visits/Mo.)||